tonebase/tonebase-interviews-fs-fe/README.md

 }
 ```

-1. the component only renders a single element based off of an unchanged input value (prop),
-so it seems unnecessary to make it a class component.
+1. the component only renders a single element based off of an unchanged prop, so it seems unnecessary to make it a class component.
-2. the state variable 'name' is just making a copy of the prop, which creates two sources
-for the same value.
+2. the state variable 'name' is just making a copy of the prop, which creates two sources for the same value.
 There should be only "one source of truth".

 Here's how I would refactor this component:
 ```
 const App = (props) => {
   return (
-    <p>Hello {props.name || "Anonymous"}<p>
+    <p>Hello {props.name || 'Anonymous'}<p>
   );
 }
 ```